Benjamin Harrison: National forests

 In March 1891 Congress enacted, and Harrison signed, the Land Revision Act of 1891.
 This legislation resulted from a bipartisan desire to initiate reclamation of surplus lands that had been, up to that point, granted from the public domain, for potential settlement or use by railroad syndicates.
 As the law's drafting was finalized, Section 24 was added at the behest of Harrison by his Secretary of the Interior John Noble, which read as follows:

-That the President of the United States may, from time to time, set apart and reserve, in any State or Territory having public land bearing forests, in any part of the public lands wholly or in part covered with timber or undergrowth, whether of commercial value or not, as public reservations, and the president shall, by public proclamation, declare the establishment of such reservations and the limits thereof.

 Within a month of the enactment of this law Harrison authorized the first forest reserve, to be located on public domain adjacent to Yellowstone National Park, in Wyoming.
 Other areas were so designated by Harrison, bringing the first forest reservations total to 22 million acres in his term.
-Harrison was also the first to give a prehistoric Indian Ruin, Casa Grande in Arizona, federal protection.
+Harrison was also the first to give a prehistoric Indian ruin, Casa Grande in Arizona, federal protection.

+Labor policy

+Various reforms affecting labor were carried out during Harrison's administration.
+An Act was passed in 1891 relating to convict labor that prohibited, as one study noted, "work outside the prison enclosure or machine production of commodities".
+The same year, the first federal legislation governing safety standards and inspection practices in America's coal mines was enacted.
+In 1892, Congress allocated $20,000 to the Commissioner of Labor "to make a full investigation relative to what is known as the slums of cities" with a population of 200,000 or more in 1890.
+In August that year, an eight-hour workday was introduced for all mechanics and laborers working for the federal government, along with subcontractors or contractors of public works projects.
+A Railway Safety Appliance Act introduced the next year included various provisions designed to protect railway workers from harm.